 IPS has a learning support department, and our staff can assist children with mild learning difficulties.
 We advise parents whose child has learning difficulties or challenges to please complete in detail the relevant sections of the application forms to help us evaluate whether or not we can meet your child’s unique and individual needs.

 Where do students continue their secondary education upon leaving IPS?

 Upon completion of IPS, the majority of our students join either Northfields International High School (NIHS) whose campus is very close to IPS or Le Bocage International High School (LBIS) situated in Moka in the centre of the island.
-After having taken the Mauritian end of primary school exam (Certificate of Primary Education-CPE), a small percentage of Mauritian children join local secondary schools.
+A small percentage of Mauritian children join local secondary schools.

 Is there a school canteen?